HELLO sun how are you today? No answer. It just shines.

 Yes it’s hitting the headlines.
 It’s been that way for 2,000 years.
 More recently it’s the news of the migrant crisis but the islands affected are those a few miles from the Turkish coast such as Kos, Rhodes, Leros and Lesbos.
 And the situation is easing.

 But if that still puts you off, as always there are plenty of others to enjoy and interest in Mykonos and Skiathos in the west of the Aegean Sea have even risen this summer.
 Some said the crisis would sink the tourist industry into oblivion.
-It never will of course for this is a country of beginnings – the land that of the ancient, classical and civilised world.

 So I leave them to their drama and roll up my holiday sleeves.
 The hotels are booked and I’m ready to hop from Athens to Mykonos and Skiathos – that’s three tours in one trip taking in the culture, the clubs and the chilling.